dronsEETAC/DEE_OnBoard/README.md

 ![runConfig](https://github.com/dronsEETAC/DEE_OnBoard/assets/100842082/09c20edf-552f-436a-87bd-90192d75a299)

-## Installing on-board services one-y-one
+## Installing on-board services one-by-one
 When operating in production mode, the on-board services must be run in the on-board computer.
 A first option is to install one-by-one together with its dependences.
 Then, the services can be run using a python script (boot.py) that can be found in this repo.
 All on-board services and boot.py must be downloaded in the on-board computer and the requirements must be installed.
 Of course, the mosquitto broker must also be running on-board.
 The services can be started with this command: